eprbell/rp2/README.dev.md

 **NOTE**: If you're interested in adding support for a new report generator, open a [PR](CONTRIBUTING.md).

 ### Adding a New Accounting Method
 Accounting method plugins modify the behavior of the tax engine.
-They pair in/out lots according to the given accounting algorithm: [FIFO](src/rp2/plugin/accounting_method/fifo.py) is an example of accounting method plugin.
+They pair in/out lots according to the given accounting algorithm: [FIFO](src/rp2/plugin/accounting_method/fifo.py), [LIFO](src/rp2/plugin/accounting_method/lifo.py) and [HIFO](src/rp2/plugin/accounting_method/hifo.py) are examples of accounting method plugins.

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)